← Back to Home

 Books of Interest

-Part V — Conclusion
+Part V — Closing Reflection

 In 1963, Reverend Martin Luther King Jr. delivered his iconic “I Have a Dream” speech during the March on Washington, calling for freedom, equality, and justice.